tibiacast/tibiarc/README.md

 ### Unsupported formats

-Classic TibiCAM `.rec` files are not yet supported due to the format being designed to be annoying on purpose.
-I haven't had the time to implement it, but they can still be viewed by converting them to a more convenient format.

-[TibiaReplay] can be used to convert recordings up until Tibia version 7.92.
+Classic TibiCAM `.rec` files are supported up until version 7.92.
+Later versions have not yet been reverse-engineered, and contributions to help with that are highly welcome.

-[TibiaTimeMachine] seems capable of converting files of any version, and also supports other formats like `.cam` and `.byn`, but there's one small problem: we don't yet support the `.ttm` files it produces.
+[TibiaTimeMachine] seems capable of converting files of any version, and also supports formats like `.cam` and `.byn`, but there's one small problem: we don't yet support the `.ttm` files it produces.
 Adding support for that would be trivial as it's open source, but I don't have any files to test with, feel free to send me some. :)

 [TibiaReplay]: https://github.com/gurka/OldSchoolTibia/
 [TibiaTimeMachine]: https://github.com/tulio150/tibia-ttm/